Geonovum/ogc-api-features-guideline/Examples.md

-## Examples of implementations after tooladjustments
+## Examples of implementations after tool adjustments

 Because from earlier test, Geonovum concluded tools were not compliant with the requirements, at the beginning of the year 2023, an open tender was set up to adjust the tooling.
 This resulted in 3 demo services that each show how you can be compliant with the requirements for OAS, OGC, INSPIRE and Dutch ADR.
-All demo services used the same selection of the Dutch INSPIRE Addresses in a symplified GML file, constructed by Wetransform as input.
+All demo services used the same selection of the Dutch INSPIRE Addresses in a simplified GML file, constructed by Wetransform as input.

 |   tool    | main contributions  | landing page|
 |-----------|---------------------|-------------|